-On February 9 at 11:00 a.m.
-ET, join Jonathan Weinsaft, M.D.
+On February 9, 2022, Jonathan Weinsaft, M.D.
 (Cornell Medical) and Chiara Bellini, Ph.D.
-(Northeastern Bioengineering) as they highlight recent advances in medical imaging-based assessments in patients of the hemodynamic loads imparted on the thoracic aorta and assessments of associated consequences on aortic wall integrity in humans as well as in multiple mouse models of thoracic aortic aneurysms.REGISTER
+(Northeastern Bioengineering) highlighted recent advances in medical imaging-based assessments in patients of the hemodynamic loads imparted on the thoracic aorta and assessments of associated consequences on aortic wall integrity in humans as well as in multiple mouse models of thoracic aortic aneurysms.VIEW WEBINAR

 On November 10, 2021, Dr. Mark Lindsay (Massachusetts General Hospital) and Dr. Mary Sheppard (University of Kentucky) discussed selected therapeutic strategies and current challenges in the development of medicines for Marfan syndrome.VIEW WEBINAR